Lots of details…sounds confusing but it really isn’t! “High Season Travel Tips” are at the end. Always reach out if you have questions or need rides!

-Here is the link for the ferry from Nova Scotia to Maine: Arrange for your rental car when you book the Ferry! https://www.novastarcruises.com/
+Here is the link for the ferry from Nova Scotia to Maine: Arrange for your rental car when you book the Ferry! https://www.ferries.ca/thecat/

-Book a flight to Portland, Bangor, (less traffic, and pretty back roads…about the same driving time!) or check out Cape Air.
-They fly from an ever expanding list of locations to Knox County Regional Airport in Owl’s Head, a 10 minute cab ride away.
-Maybe you can take a commuter flight from someplace closer to you!
+You can book a flight to Portland, Bangor, (less traffic, and pretty back roads…about the same driving time!) or check out Cape Air.
+They fly from an ever-expanding list of locations to Knox County Regional Airport in Owl’s Head (Rockland), a 10 minute cab ride away.
+Maybe you can take a commuter flight from Boston or someplace closer to you!
 If you fly Delta, you can book thru Boston directly to Rockland…

-Rent a car, hire a limo or take a bus from Boston, Portland or Bangor; you can also take a cab or rent a car from Owl’s Head.
-(If you are planning to rent a car in Maine, be sure to reserve early; quantities are limited!!
+Otherwise, rent a car, hire a limo or take a bus from Boston, Portland or Bangor; you can also take a cab or rent a car from Owl’s Head.
+If you are planning to rent a car in Maine, be sure to reserve early; quantities are limited!!
 No train service all the way to Rockland yet…been promised for years…

-We’re about 4 hours driving time from Boston, 2 hours from Bangor, less than 2 hours from Portland tho sometimes traffic can be heavy coming from the South.
+Rockland is under 4 hours driving time from Boston, about 2 hours from Bangor, less than 2 hours from Portland tho sometimes traffic can be heavy coming from the South.
 (See High Season tips below!) and 10 minutes from Owl’s Head.
 Or call us: we occasionally have drivers available for reasonably priced runs to and from the airports or sometimes students coming thru who are happy to offer a ride…

 Take Rt.
 1 South or I-95 to Rt.
 1A South to Rt.
 1 to Rockland